lambdamikel/picoram2090/README.md

 ### Dual Core Operations

-The first core of the Pico is implementing the SRAM emulation, including bank-switching, identifying the current instruction, etc.
+The *first core* of the Pico is implementing the SRAM emulation, including bank-switching, identifying the current instruction, etc.

-The second core is implementing the UI, extended op-codes, access to the hardware extensions, etc.
+The *second core* is implementing the UI, extended op-codes, access to the hardware extensions, etc.

-The Pico is overclocked to 250 Mhz (not a problem at all).
+The Pico is *overclocked to 250 Mhz* (this is still well within range and not problematic at all).

 ## List of Extended Op-Codes